brianhliou/hanzi-flow/docs/NSS_ALGORITHM.md

 **What changed:** Gives up on scoring optimization but still respects user's basic learning preferences (script type and HSK level).
 Random selection from eligible pool.

 **When this happens:** This is the "emergency fallback" when all other strategies fail.
-Often triggered in the **mastered-character trap** scenario.
+Should be rare with the new FB4 mastered threshold.

 ---